• Skip to main content

 Pack an Overnight Bag: On a long road trip, you’ll likely have a lot of luggage with you that you don’t want to haul into a hotel every night.
 The easiest solution is to pack an overnight bag with pajamas, toiletries and a couple of changes of clothes, plus any valuables you don’t want to leave in a vehicle overnight.

 Preplan Where You Will Sleep: If you know how much time you want to spend getting from Florida to New York, it is worth planning good places to spend the night.
-That way you won’t be stuck in a bind if you get tired while driving and can’t find a hotel room.
+That way you won’t be stuck driving further than you want to if you get tired while driving and can’t find a hotel room.

 One-Way Car Rental